SoftwareAG/c8y-docs/content/web/microfrontends-bundle/best-practices-for-packages.md

 Note that the feature and example was added with version 10.17.0.

 {{< c8y-admon-tip >}}
-The recommended size for preview images used for widgets is 340px X 340px.
+The recommended size for preview images used for widgets is 340 x 340 pixels.
 {{< /c8y-admon-tip >}}

 #### Translations